melaniefayne/VacuumAgentJava/README.md

 # Vacuum Cleaner Agent

 This project implements an intelligent agent for a vacuum cleaner simulation in Java.
-The agent’s task is to autonomously clean a room while avoiding obstacles and minimizing movement.
+The agent’s task is to clean a room while avoiding obstacles and minimizing movement autonomously.
 The agent operates in a grid environment where it can perceive dirt, obstacles, and bumps, and performs actions such as moving forward, turning, and cleaning.

 ![Intro](src/assets/play.gif)